The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • Optimize landing pages.
 Direct your Google Ads to email sign-up pages with a simple, user-friendly process.

 • Use compelling calls to action.
-Highlight the benefits of subscribing, such as exclusive updates, special offers, or valuable content.
+Highlight the benefits of subscribing, such as exclusive updates, special offers, and valuable content.

 • Offer exclusive content.
-Promote sign-up incentives like eBooks, reports, or other exclusive content.
+Promote sign-up incentives like eBooks, reports, and other exclusive content.

 • Target specific audiences.
-Use Google Ads’ targeting features to reach users likely to be interested in your content and email list.
+Use Google Ads’ targeting features to reach users who are likely to be interested in your content and email list.

 • Use remarketing ads.
-Target users who have visited your website but haven’t subscribed yet to encourage sign-ups by using Google’s retargeting feature.
+Use Google’s remarketing feature to target users who have visited your website but haven’t subscribed yet to encourage sign-ups.

 If you need help creating compelling ads, reach out to our Google Ad Grants team.
-We work with nonprofits to apply for the grant and craft strong ads that drive results.
+We work with nonprofits to help them apply for the grant and craft ads that drive results.

 Next Steps To Improve Your Nonprofit Emails